aregtech/areg-sdk/examples/14_pubtraffic/ReadMe.md

 ## Key Features

-- **Multithreaded Dynamic Model Management**: The ability to dynamically create models and manage their lifecycle during runtime in a **multithreaded** environment provides flexibility and scalability.
+- **Dynamic Model Management**: The ability to dynamically create models and manage their lifecycle during runtime in a **multithreaded** and **multiprocessing** environment provides flexibility and scalability.
 - **Object RPC and IPC**: The project demonstrates the use of **Object RPC** and **IPC** to handle communication between services, automating message dispatch and response handling across multiple processes.
 - **Custom Event Handling**: The service provider reacts to user commands by triggering custom events, offering fine-grained control over service behavior and interaction.